czim/laravel-cms-models/documentation/FilterStrategies/DropdownEnum.md

-# Form Field Display Strategy: Dropdown
+# List Filter Strategy: Dropdown Enum

-This strategy renders a dropdown select field with customizable option content.

-It submits and expects a (string) value and does not require a custom store strategy.
+For filtering by selecting a single value from a select dropdown.
+This is intended for use with `enum` attributes, but may be used for any custom filter.

+Offers an empty option for not filtering, and a customizable list of options.

 ## Options

-For `enum` table fields, the available options to populate the select with are filled automatically.
-For other fields, the options must be defined through the `options.values` key.
+The options for this strategy mirror those of the [Dropdown Form Field Display](../FormFieldDisplayStrategies/Dropdown.md) strategy.

 - `values` (array)
     A list of option values to use for the dropdown.

 - `value_source` (string)
     A fully qualified class name for an [enum](https://github.com/myclabs/php-enum) or `Czim\CmsModels\Contracts\View\DropdownStrategyInterface` instance.
-    If set, this overrules the `values` list.
+    If set, this overrules the main `values` property list.

 - `labels` (array, associative)
     A list of labels to display, keyed by the option value.